-- The FCA's CASS Rules and applicable SUP6 rules in particular what constitutes a breach of the CASS Rules and the implications of the situations where the CASS rules require the CASS auditor to provide a Special Report to the firm. - The firm's business model such that reasonable expectations can be established throughout the CASS audit team as to the nature of client assets that the firm is likely to have. - Assessing the design effectiveness of systems of internal control over client assets and evaluating whether the systems of internal control were in effect throughout the period and operating effectively. - Practical problems associated with the performance and review of client asset reconciliations. - How the CASS rules seek to effectively segregate client assets within the context of applicable trust and insolvency law.
+- A firm's business model, such that reasonable expectations can be established throughout the CASS audit team as to the nature of client assets that the firm is likely to have (see paragraph 11). - Assessing the design effectiveness of systems of internal control over client assets and evaluating whether the systems of internal control were in effect throughout the period and operating effectively. - Practical challenges associated with the performance and review of client asset reconciliations. - How the CASS rules seek to effectively segregate client assets within the context of applicable trust and insolvency law.
+(See paragraphs 56 to 58 of the Contextual Material).